 Why Parallel Resistance Decreases

 This deep dive covers Why Parallel Resistance Decreases within Series & Parallel Circuits for GCSE Physics.
 Revise Series & Parallel Circuits in Electricity for GCSE Physics with 20 exam-style questions and 30 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 5 of 16 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position